• Skip to primary navigation

 How Do I Open An Account?

-Kikoff is available in all states except Delaware, Indiana, and Nevada.
+Kikoff is available in all states.
 Citizens and legal residents who are 18 or older can create an account by downloading Kikoff from the App Store or the Google Play Store.

 If you prefer, you can also signup through the Kikoff website.

 Once you’ve provided and confirmed your email address, you will need to provide basic information, so Kikoff can determine whether you meet its requirements.
-Once the basic information is cleared, you become a Kikoff member, and you get instant access to a $750 line of credit.
+Once the basic information is cleared, you can start building credit as a Kikoff customers.

 Is It Safe And Secure?